Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Introduction

 \section{Introduction}

 The coupling of non-relativistic field theories to curved backgrounds was initially investigated with the motivation of establishing a covariant framework.
-In recent years, such minimally coupled theories have gained a renewed importance due to its major applications in the field of condensed matter physics, such as in the descriptions of the fractional quantum Hall effect, trapped electron gas, and various transport phenomena, to name a few \cite{Son:2005rv, Son:2013rqa, Andreev:2013qsa, Wu:2014dha, Gromov:2014vla, Geracie:2015dea}.
-Non-relativistic diffeomorphism has certain distinct features in contrast to the usual relativistic diffeomorphism invariance which is so fundamental in understanding the metric formulation of Einstein gravity.
-For Einstein gravity, the vielbein formulation is related directly with the metric formulation because the spacetime manifold is endowed with a nondegenerate metric.
-Unlike this in the non-relativistic context due to the absolute nature of time, the spacetime manifold possesses two degenerate metrics, a contravariant spatial metric and a covariant temporal metric, orthogonal to one another.
-In this context it is useful to recall that, a covariant geometrical formulation of Newtonian gravity was first constructed by Elie Cartan \cite{Cartan:1923zea} and is well known as Newton-Cartan geometry in the literature.
-This formulation helps in appreciating Newtonian gravity as a non-relativistic limit of general relativity.
-However, the current requirement is a formulation based on the vielbeins which will be an analog of the Cartan formulation of Einstein’s gravity.
+In recent years, such minimally coupled theories have gained a renewed importance due to major applications in the field of condensed matter physics, such as in the descriptions of the fractional quantum Hall effect, trapped electron gas, and various transport phenomena, to name a few \cite{Son:2005rv}-\cite{Geracie:2015dea}.
+Diffeomorphism invariance in non-relativistic systems have certain distinct features which set them apart from the usual relativistic case, with notable difficulties in coupling fields to curved spacetime.
+In the case of Riemannian spacetime, any arbitrary foliation is acceptable.
+However in the non-relativistic case, there exists a unique coordinate system which is Galilean invariant in the flat limit.
+As the non-relativistic background comprise of two degenerate, mutually orthogonal metrics, it also does not lead to a straightforward application of the minimal coupling prescription.
 One may think that a suitable algorithm may be obtained from relativistic theories by contraction.
-However, the requirement of spatial diffeomorphism in FQHE or any planar system is difficult to obtain by taking a non-relativistic limit of some appropriate relativistic theory.
-Moreover, sometimes such non - relativistic limits have been found to be problematic \cite{Wu:2014dha}.
+We also note that the requirement of spatial diffeomorphism in any planar system is difficult to obtain by taking a non-relativistic limit of some appropriate relativistic theory.
+Moreover such non - relativistic limits are not unique \cite{Wu:2014dha, Banerjee:2016bbm}.